 A cardioid is a two-dimensional plane figure that has a heart-shaped curve.
 The word “cardioid” originated from a Greek word, which means “heart”.
 Hence, it is called a heart-shaped curve.
 The shape of a cardioid can be compared to the cross-section of an apple excluding its stalk.
 In Mathematics, we study different types of shapes and figures.
 There are many two-dimensional and three dimensional shapes studied in geometry.
 Cardioid is one of the important ones.

 It is used frequently in higher Mathematics and also in various other fields.
-Its shape is formed by tracing a point on the boundary of a circle, rolling onto another circle of the same radius.
+The shape is formed by tracing a point on the boundary of a circle, rolling onto another circle of the same radius.
 In this article, we will learn in detail about cardioid, its equation and several other concepts based on it.

 Table of contents: